cjdelisle/cjdns/doc/Whitepaper.md

-Supposing Alice wanted to send a packet to Fred via Bob, Charlie, Dave and Elinor, she would send a message to her switch with the first Director instructing her switch to send down it's interface to Bob, the second Director instructing Bob's switch to send to Charlie and so on.
+Supposing Alice wanted to send a packet to Fred via Bob, Charlie, Dave and Elinor, she would send a message to her switch with the first Director instructing her switch to send down its interface to Bob, the second Director instructing Bob's switch to send to Charlie and so on.

 NOTE: Spaces between bits are for illustration only, Route Labels have no